 By Travel Guide Spot 🌏

-Just 85 km (53 mi) north of Bangkok, lies Ayutthaya Historical Park - one of Thailand’s most significant historical cities and a top day trip destination from Bangkok.
+Just 85 km (53 mi) north of Bangkok lies Ayutthaya Historical Park — one of Thailand’s most significant historical cities — making a visit to Ayutthaya from Bangkok a top day trip on our priority list.
 Comprising of a population of roughly over 51,000, the city blends many fascinating ruins with modern traditional Thai life.
-A UNESCO World Heritage Site (since 1991) and once the largest city in the world (~1 million residents in 1700) Ayutthaya is a rich blend of Thai, Chinese, Indian, Persian, and Dutch influences
+A UNESCO World Heritage Site (since 1991) and once the largest city in the world (~1 million residents in 1700) Ayutthaya is a rich blend of Thai, Chinese, Indian, Persian, and Dutch influence.

 A Glimpse into History of Ayutthaya